mailmandan/multi-agent-hack/README.md

 # The Future of AI Design: Unlocking Multi-Agent Capabilities with Azure

-Agentic AI systems have the potential to transform the way businesses operate, but building an MVP to demonstrate this value can be challenging. 🚀 This guide will walk you through the key components of multi-agent systems, and provide you with an Accelerator featuring a ready-to-go application.
-Whether you use it as the foundation for your MVP or as a reference, this will help you hit the ground running and fast-track your development. ⚡️
+Agentic AI systems have the potential to transform the way businesses operate, but building an MVP to demonstrate this value can be challenging.
+This guide will walk you through the key components of multi-agent systems, and provide you with an Accelerator featuring a ready-to-go application.
+Whether you use it as the foundation for your MVP or as a reference, this will help you hit the ground running and fast-track your development.

-## Features
+## ✨ Features
-This accelerator demonstrates the following concepts and how to implement them:
+This repo demonstrates the following concepts and how to implement them:

 -

-## Getting Started
+## 🚀 Getting Started

 ### Prerequisites
 To successfully complete this hackathon, you will need the following:

 1. GitHub account to access the repository and run [GitHub Codespaces](https://github.com/features/codespaces).
 2. Familiarity with Python programming, including making API calls.
-3. The user deploying the template must have permission to create resources and resource groups.
-4. Ability to provision Azure Container Application, Azure OpenAI and Azure Cosmos DB resources.

-To start this hackathon, please follow the guidelines starting from Lab 0 through Lab 3, or automatically jump to the Lab 2 for implementation of the Multi-Agent Accelerator.
+To start this hackathon, please follow the guidelines starting from Challenges 0 through Challenges 3.
 ### Deploying Azure OpenAI supported regions

 This template uses gpt-4o, dalle3 and text-embedding-3-large models by default using the Sweden Central region.
 If this region is not your preferred, please consider the models may not be available in all Azure regions.
 Check for [up-to-date region availability](https://learn.microsoft.com/azure/ai-services/openai/concepts/models) and select a region during deployment accordingly.